-(1) All awards were granted under our 2013 Plan, our 2021 Plan and our 2021 ESPP.

-(2) The weighted average exercise price does not take into account the shares subject to outstanding RSUs, if any, which have no exercise price.

-- (3) Includes our 2021 Plan and our 2021 ESPP.
-The number of shares of common stock reserved for issuance under our 2021 Plan automatically increases on January 1 of each year, continuing through and including January 31, 2031, by 4% of the total number of shares of our common stock outstanding on December 31 of the preceding calendar year, or a lesser number of shares determined by our Board of Directors.
+All awards were granted under our 2013 Plan, our 2021 Plan and our 2021 ESPP.
+The weighted average exercise price does not take into account the shares subject to outstanding RSUs, if any, which have no exercise price.
+Includes our 2021 Plan and our 2021 ESPP.
+The number of shares of common stock reserved for issuance under our 2021 Plan automatically increases on January 1 of each year, continuing through and including January 31, 2031, by 4% of the total number of shares of our common stock and preferred stock outstanding on December 31 of the preceding calendar year, or a lesser number of shares determined by our Board of Directors.
 Pursuant to this provision, we added 2,266,379 shares of common stock that are eligible for issuance under the 2021 Plan on January 1, 2023, which is not reflected in the table above.
-The number of shares of common stock reserved for issuance under our 2021 ESPP automatically increases on January 1 of each year, continuing through and including January 31, 2031, by the lesser of (i) 1% of the total number of shares of common stock was of common stock outstanding on December 31 of the preceding calendar year and (ii) 1,550,000 shares of common stock.
+The number of shares of common stock reserved for issuance under our 2021 ESPP automatically increases on January 1 of each year, continuing through and including January 31, 2031, by the lesser of (i) 1% of the total number of shares of common stock and preferred stock outstanding on December 31 of the preceding calendar year and (ii) 1,550,000 shares of common stock.
 Pursuant to this provision, we added 556,595 shares of common stock that are eligible for issuance under the 2021 ESPP on January 1, 2023, which is not reflected in the table above.
-The total number of shares of common stock available for issuance under the 2021 ESPP on January 1, 2023, which is not reflected in the table above.
-The total number of shares of common stock available for issuance under the 2021 ESPP on January 1, 2023, which is not reflected in the table above.
-The total number of shares of common stock available for issuance under the 2021 ESPP on January 1, 2023, which is not reflected in the table above.
-The total number of shares of calendar year and (ii) 1,550,000 shares of common stock.
-Pursuant to this provision, we added 556,595 shares of common stock that are eligible for issuance under the 2021 ESPP on January 1, 2023, which is not reflected in the table above.
-The total number of shares of variable for issuance under the 2021 ESPP is 568,592, which does not reflect the reserve increase.
-Effective as of February 11, 2021, no additional aw - Consists of securities available for issuance under the Talis Biomedical Corporation 2021 Inducement Plan (the "2021 Inducement Plan").
-See "-2021 Inducement Plan" above for a narrative description of the plan.
+The total number of shares of common stock available for issuance under the 2021 ESPP is 602,350 which does not reflect the reserve increase.
+Effective as of February 11, 2021, no additional awards will be granted under the 2013 Plan, and all awards granted under the 2013 Plan that are repurchased, forfeited, expire, are cancelled or otherwise not issued will become available for grant under the 2021 Plan in accordance with its terms.